 Charging Your EV Has Never Been Easier

 Randolph Electric has installed four charging stations at two sites, including the North Carolina Zoo.
 These stations are part of an expanding electric co-op charging network, bringing the benefits of EVs to co-op members statewide.
-Find a map of all local charging stations at www.PlugShare.com.
+Find an interactive map of all public EV chargers statewide at PlugInNC.com.

 - EVs don't accelerate quickly.